 - An unclear org-wide goal.

 When implementing an OKR, tracking it with hard calendar dates is paramount because it keeps a pace to the practice and the time frame for when CFRs can happen.
-As Coach Ryan says about performance management, “Google does it (for 75,000 people) in a 2.5-week window every quarter.
+As Ryan says about performance management, “Google does it (for 75,000 people) in a 2.5-week window every quarter.
 Lock in the timing, know when to review and come up with the next cycle.
-Because without it you don’t have the right forcing function.”
-For help staying on top of your calendar, check this out.
+Because without it, you don’t have the right forcing function.”
+Here’s how to stay on top of your calendar.

-As for number five, another common OKR issue is that all objectives should be aligned with a clear company goal.
+As for number five, another common OKR issue is that all Objectives should be aligned with a clear company goal.
 The more precisely the org-wide meets criteria for a great OKR, the better (and sooner) your organization will see results.
-If you need help crafting a company mission and findings its “why”, check this out.
+If you need help crafting a company mission, here’s how to find its why.